Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Method

 The training images and segmentation masks used in this study are single-channel volumetric images with three dimensions: width ($w$), height ($h$), and depth ($d$).
 The segmentation mask in the dataset consists of three class labels: 0 represents the background, 1 corresponds to the head area, and 2 indicates the tumor area.
-To align the mask image with the class labels, we performed a one-hot encoding operation, excluding the background class label 0 as it is not relevant.
-This operation resulted in a mask image with two channels, where channel 0 represented the head area and channel 1 indicated the tumor area.
+To prevent ordinal bias in model training due to the numeric class labels in the segmentation mask \cite{book}, we used one-hot encoding on the mask image.
+This process ignored the irrelevant background class label 0, creating a two-channel mask.
+In this mask, channel 0 represents the head area, and channel 1 indicates the tumor area.
 The channel-wise concatenation was then applied to combine the image and the mask, resulting in a concatenated image with three channels denoted as $\tilde{x_t}^{(3, w, d, h)} := x_t^{(1,w,d,h)} \oplus c^{2, w, d, h}.$ Throughout this paper, we refer to the concatenated image as $\tilde{x_t}$.

 The denoising process, also known as the generative sampling process, $x_{t-1}\sim p_\theta (x_{t-1}\vert x_t)$, is formulated as follows: where $z\sim \mathcal{N}(0,\mathbf{I}),\ \sigma_t=\sqrt{\beta_t}, \ \beta_t \in (0,1), \ \epsilon_\theta$ represents the trained noise predictor U-Net model.
 We present the complete training and sampling procedures in Algorithms~\ref{alg:training} and~\ref{alg:sample} respectively.